anon-blue/anon.blue/README.txt

                                                                               f
-I think, regardless of our individual circumstances tonight, tomrrow, RA The Rug ged Man is still the dopest rapper to nect pardon, never, "make    it
+I think, regardless of our individual circumstances tonight, tomrrow, RA The Rug ged Man is still the dopest rapper to nect pardon, never, "make    it" I sThh

        I9ILLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLL                           all this